vanessaip/Bozos-and-Zombies/code/README.md

 # Improved Gameplay

 ## Game Logic response to user input
+- A new logic for NPC and zombie interactions has been added, allowing NPCs to die and then turn into zombies that follow the player.

 ## Sprite sheet animation

 ## New integrated assets
+- Introduction of new spike mesh assets to the game map.

 ## Mesh-based collision detection
+- A new collision detection function to handle interactions between mesh assets (like spikes) and the player, enhancing the collision detection system beyond simple bounding boxes.

 ## Basic user tutorial/help